spcl/HTSIM/README.md

 - ```fat_tree_interdc_topology.cpp``` and ```fat_tree_interdc_topology.h``` --> here we define the topology.
 - ```fat_tree_interdc_switch.cpp``` and ```fat_tree_interdc_switch.h``` --> here we define the custom routing for the topology.

+### Dragonfly Topology
+In the dragonfly topology every switch is connected to a fixed number of endpoints (denoted by the input parameter p).
+Each switch is in a group of switches in which every pair of switches is connected through a direct link.
+Every group has the same size (denoted by the input parameter a).
+Every two groups are connected by one global link connected to each a switch in the groups.
+The number of global links per switch is denoted by the input parameter h.
+Therefore, there are h+1 groups with each a switches and p nodes per switch.
+The router radix of this topology is h+(a-1)+p.

+### Slimfly Topology

+### Hammingmesh Topology

 ## Basic Instructions

 We currently provide two entry points to run the simulator with the support of LogGOPSim: htsim_uec_entry_modern and htsim_ndp_entry_modern.
 The idea here is that these entry points will execute the GOAL input file (in binary format) that is given as part of the ```-goal``` command.
 The input file should be inside ```sim/lgs/input/```.